 Cafe Loki

 Located across from the famed Hallgrimskirkja Church, Cafe Loki focuses on serving traditional food in Iceland.
-Their specialty is rye bread – and they serve the typical Iceland food in a variety of ways, including a delectable Rye Bread Ice Cream.
+Their specialty is rye bread – and they serve popular Icelandic food in a variety of ways, including a delectable Rye Bread Ice Cream.

-Other top menu items are traditional Icelandic cuisine – like smoked lamb, dried fish and hakarl fermented shark (which is said to go down a little easier with their outstanding bread!).
-Prices are in the $25 USD range.
+Other top menu items are traditional Icelandic fare – like smoked lamb, dried fish and hakarl fermented shark.
+Prices are in the $25 and up range.
 MAP.

 Hlemmur Matholl Food Hall

-A fantastic spot for lunch or dinner in Reykjavik, the Hlemmur Food Hall offers typical Iceland foods and international fare from a variety of vendors all under one roof.
-Travelers in a group looking for food in Iceland for picky eaters will likely find something acceptable for everyone at the food hall (where they also have Mexican, Vietnamese and even pizza).
-MAP.
+A fantastic spot for lunch or dinner in Reykjavik, the Hlemmur Food Hall offers typical Iceland foods and international fare from a variety of vendors.

-Krost is one of the top vendors at Hlemmur Matholl and is well-known for their slow-cooked grilled meats and fabulous wine selection.
-They use local, in-season produce and food from Iceland.
-Menu items cost about $25-30 USD.
+Krost is one of the top spots and is well-known for their slow-cooked grilled meats and fabulous wine selection.
+They use local ingredients and items cost about $25-30.

-Fjarhusid is another vendor at the Reykjavik food hall that focuses on delicacies made from lamb (which, as we already mentioned, is a must eat in Reykjavik!).
-Lamb burgers, skewers, soup and pitas all cost about $20 USD.
+Fjarhusid is another vendor at the Reykjavik food hall that focuses on delicacies made from lamb.
+Lamb burgers, skewers, soup and pitas all cost about $20.

 Braud & Co Bakery

 A charming bakery near Hallgrimskirkja Church, Braud and Co is well known…and much loved!
 Patrons rave about the cinnamon rolls – and their croissants and blueberry licorice rolls get high praises, too.
-While the price might be a bit on the high side for pastries, it is still relatively inexpensive – especially in terms of deliciously divine Reykjavik food!
 MAP.

 Mid-Range Traditional Icelandic Food in Reykjavik

-If you are wondering where to eat in Reykjavik for a sit-down dinner in Iceland that is splurge-worthy, but won’t completely break the bank, we have a few suggestions.
+If you are wondering where to eat in Reykjavik for a sit-down dinner in Iceland that won’t completely break the bank, we have a few suggestions.

 Forretta Barinn

-Earning rave reviews from fellow travelers, Forretta Barinn offers an upscale dining experience at affordable prices.
-Touted as one of the best restaurants in Reykjavik, Iceland, the focus is on local ingredients and traditional fare.
-One of the stand out features of their menu is the choice of four set 4-course meals, which start at around $45 USD.
+Earning rave reviews from fellow travelers, Forretta Barinn offers an upscale dining experience at fair prices.
+One of the stand outs on their menu is the choice of four set 4-course meals, which start at around $50.
 MAP.

 Sjavargrillid Reykjavik